 T. Morgan Dixon and Vanessa Garrison The trauma of systematic racism is killing Black women.
 A first step toward change...

-"When black women walk, things change," say T. Morgan Dixon and Vanessa Garrison, the founders of the health nonprofit GirlTrek.
-They're on a mission to reduce the leading causes of preventable death among black women — and build communities in the process.
+T. Morgan Dixon and Vanessa Garrison, founders of the health nonprofit GirlTrek, are on a mission to reduce the leading causes of preventable death among Black women — and build communities in the process.
 How?
-By getting one million black women and girls to prioritize their self-care, lacing up their shoes and walking in the direction of their healthiest, most fulfilled lives.
+By getting one million women and girls to prioritize their self-care, lacing up their shoes and walking in the direction of their healthiest, most fulfilled lives.

 Miriam Zoila Pérez How racism harms pregnant women — and what can help